 Activity bag: before you leave home, assemble a bag filled with small, engaging toys and activities that your toddler hasn’t seen in a while or by borrowing toys from a local toy library.
 You can also get creative by making your own “busy bags” with items from around the house, like a simple container with pipe cleaners, or pom-poms to sort by size or color.

-The goal is to introduce different toys at strategic moments to stave off boredom without needing to buy new plastic toys (that are cheap and will end up in the landfill anyways).
+The goal is to introduce different toys every so often to stave off boredom without needing to buy new plastic toys (that are cheap and will end up in the landfill anyways).
 Introduce these items one at a time over the course of your drive to stave off boredom.

 We have several toys that are only for travel days, either in the car or that we pack in our toddler carry-on.
 The most entertaining items are the suction cup spinners and the LCD coloring pad.